 Shortly thereafter, some local monks tried the berries and discovered that they were able to pray for longer.
 The use of coffee berries spread to other monasteries and energised more monks.
-Coffee began its spread throughout the world but it wasn’t until the thirteenth century that people began to roast coffee beans, signalling the first step in the coffee making process, as we know it today.
+Coffee began its spread from Africa throughout the world but it wasn’t until the thirteenth century that people began to roast coffee beans, signalling the first step in the coffee making process, as we know it today.

 2.Coffee was originally chewed not sipped

 Initially coffee berries were ground, mixed with animal fat and fashioned into bite-sized edible balls.
 These snacks were chewed and ingested for nutrition and energy during hunts, while farming and on long journeys.

 Coffee has been banned at various turns throughout history for everything from being satanic to inspiring radical thinking.
 One such ban by Italian clergyman in the sixteenth-century was overturned by Pope Clement VII because he couldn’t do without his beloved coffee.
 He even had it baptised.